Credit Transfer and Recognition of Prior Learning Policy

-In determining the applicability of RPL, the College will assess that students have met the learning outcomes or standards or competencies prescribed for a unit/subject/course.
+Determining RPL: In determining the applicability of RPL, the College will assess that students have met the learning outcomes or standards or competencies prescribed for a subject/unit/course.
 This may require that assessment include methods such as:

 - relevant formal qualification or professional training;